Body Psychotherapy and Biodynamic Massage in Central London

 "..trauma is not, will not, and can never be fully healed until we also address the essential role played by the body" - Peter Levine, author of Waking the Tiger: Healing Trauma

-The history of body psychotherapy is closely connected with the birth of psychotherapy itself, when Wilhelm Reich, a close associate of Freud, explored psychological issues that manifested physically in his patients, addressing these through direct contact with the body.
-Reich's ideas influenced the many branches of body psychotherapy that then emerged as humanistic psychology replaced Freudian psychoanalysis.
+The history of body psychotherapy is connected with the birth of psychotherapy itself, when Wilhelm Reich, a close associate of Freud, explored psychological issues that manifested physically in his patients, addressing these directly through touch.
+Reich's ideas went on to influence the many branches of body psychotherapy that then emerged as humanistic psychology replaced Freudian psychoanalysis.
 Click here to read more.

 Biodynamic Body Psychotherapy: talking therapy, trauma healing, massage and bodywork.
 By Oxford Street and Bond Street Underground Station in London W1.